PranayJuturu38/ReadmeKPI/README.md

 ## Description

-Adapter api is and interface that calls thirdparty apis and returns the thirdparty response as its own response.
+Adapter api is an interface that calls thirdparty apis and returns the thirdparty response as its own response.

 ## Steps to install and run
 1. Clone git reposotiry